In the mid-20th century, laser technology came out.

 Through the continuous efforts of generations of scientists and technicians, laser technology has been developed and perfected.

 From the initial principle technology development stage to the practical application field.

 In the 21st century, laser technology, especially laser processing technology applied in the field of the industry has been popularized and achieved considerable economic and social effects.

 It has played an active role in the development of natural science and technology and the progress of the social economy.

-Laser processing technology (FIG. 1) is form a laser beam with high energy density by focusing the energy of light through the lens, utilize the properties of laser beam and material interaction for cutting, welding, surface treatment, punching and micro-machining (including metal and non-metal).
+Laser processing technology (FIG. 1) forms a laser beam with high energy density by focusing the energy of light through the lens, utilize the properties of the laser beam and material interaction for cutting, welding, surface treatment, punching and micro-machining (including metal and non-metal).